alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 1. Of all the races I've run so far, Chicago is on a whole other level.
 It isn't just the top-notch organization or the massive energy from the spectators.
 The entire city hums with excitement and electricity that weekend.
 It makes you want to run even more than you already do.

-2. The volunteers and event crew do one heck of a job in making this event so special.
+2. The volunteers and event crew do one heck of a job in making this event special.
 I can't praise them enough.
 Everyone was so nice, encouraging, and helpful.
 I felt like an elite runner or celebrity at times.

-3. Running with a pace group was **awesome**.
+3. Running with a pace group was great!
 I would definitely do it again, especially if the pacers were anything like the 3:50 group.
 It's absurd how accurate their splits were.
 They knew the course very well, down to the best paths to take for maximum shade.

 4. The course is pancake-flat and very fast.
 This was my first race outside Colorado and it felt weird to run that far of distance without any elevation changes.
 It's a unique experience if you aren't use to it.